|Best for families||Chefman Electric Smokeless Indoor Grill||SEE IT||

 The great thing about quality indoor grills is that you don’t need to spend a fortune to get a top-quality cooker.
 The Chefman electric indoor grill is affordable, yet still provides excellent grilling options.
 The open grill has almost 200 square inches of cooking space—enough for a few burgers and a few veggies at the same time.
 The surface has three temperature zones: hottest in the middle, cooler on the sides.
 This comes in handy when cooking different food that requires different temps.
 The surface is non-stick, but the drip pan is not and will need to be cleaned and dried regularly.
 The Chefman indoor grill isn’t 100 percent smoke free, but it won’t smoke out the room.
 If a family needs a quick, efficient way to feed the crew, the Chefman grill is an inexpensive and highly useful kitchen tool.

-The best indoor grill on a budget: George Foreman Grill and Panini Press
+Best budget: George Foreman Grill and Panini Press

 When you think of an indoor grill, you likely think of George Foreman.
 The George Foreman electric grill took the world by storm twenty years ago and continues to make top-quality products.
 This surprisingly inexpensive George Foreman grill provides the perfect amount of grilling power and space for people living in small apartments.
 The product description claims it can grill “four servings,” but those servings must be tiny.
 You’ll be better off only cooking one or two burger patties at once.
 The grill heats up fast, but there are no temperature controls.
 It’s either hot, or it’s not.
 The classic design of the Foreman grill is sloped to let the grease drip off into the plastic reservoir.
 This is great for cutting down the fat but beware: If you try to make a grilled cheese, the cheese will ooze out and slide down the incline.